huggingface/optimum-habana/examples/README.md

 2. Pass `--resume_from_checkpoint path_to_a_specific_checkpoint` to resume training from that checkpoint folder.

-Should you want to turn an example into a notebook where you'd no longer have access to the command line, 🤗 IntelGaudiAcceleratorTrainer supports resuming from a checkpoint via `trainer.train(resume_from_checkpoint)`.
+Should you want to turn an example into a notebook where you'd no longer have access to the command line, 🤗 GaudiTrainer supports resuming from a checkpoint via `trainer.train(resume_from_checkpoint)`.

 1. If `resume_from_checkpoint` is `True` it will look for the last checkpoint in the value of `output_dir` passed via `TrainingArguments`.
 2. If `resume_from_checkpoint` is a path to a specific checkpoint it will use that saved checkpoint folder to resume the training.